The information in this article is relevant to businesses in the United States using PhorestPay through International Bancard.

 Always remember, the FIRST step in any cardholder dispute should be an attempt to reach out to the client directly to attempt to rectify their issues.
 If they are amiable, they can remove the dispute/chargeback, and it will save work on everyone’s side and remove the need for the formal paperwork with Visa/MC/AmEx.
 If the cardholder/guest does not handle it amicably, then we can take the steps above.

 Note: Full-card data is never stored in Phorest or on your computer, tablet, or phone.
-Instead, an encrypted token representing the cardholder’s card details is being stored and referenced in the transaction flow.
+Instead, an encrypted token representing the cardholder’s card details is stored and referenced in the transaction flow.